The latest laser technology looks beneath your skin and can avoid the need to take tissue samples.

 Taking a sample from your skin is normally a safe process, when carried out by a skilled dermatologist.
 An alternative is still welcome, rather than a physically invasive option which risks discomfort, bleeding, bruising, infection, or scarring.

 Where physical biopsy is the right option, Skin Care Network take every care to avoid complications.
 We can however offer an alternative to biopsies, as the only UK private clinic with a confocal microscope designed for the task.

 This innovative technology uses a laser beam to see beneath your skin, cell by cell.
-Helpful in assessing potential skin cancers, or inflammatory skin diseases, especially where the issue is in a visible, or sensitive area.
+Helpful in assessing potential skin cancers, or inflammatory skin diseases, especially where the issue is in a publicly visible, or sensitive area.